ZennouRachid/mc2lib_for_gem5/what_we_did.md

-We used a Virtual machine with the following parameters :
+We use a Virtual machine with the following parameters :

 Memory : 4096MB